Gold Standard 100% Whey Protein Powder Review

 - Packaging may vary - new look with the same trusted quality

 - Any-time formula – Great before or after exercise, between meals, with a meal, or any time of day where you need extra protein in your nutrition

-- Most awarded, best-selling whey protein powder on the planet.
-Banned substance tested – Highest quality control measures so you feel comfortable and safe consuming the product
+- Optimum Nutrition is the World's #1 Sports Nutrition Brand.
+Banned substance tested - Highest quality control measures so you feel comfortable and safe consuming the product

 What is in a Gold Standard Whey Protein Powder?

 The Gold Standard 100% Whey Protein I tested is the Double Chocolate flavor with 24 grams of protein per serving.
 It contains the following ingredients:

 - Whey Protein Isolate which has the highest percentage of protein.
 To build lean muscles.

 - Whey Protein Concentrate which is the cheapest Whey Protein, but also contains fat and carbohydrates.

 - 5,5 grams of BCAAs or Branched Chain Amino Acids.